 This is more about recognition.
 If your customer runs a 5k, post a congratulations.
 Even if your business has nothing to do with running.
 Let your employees write blog post or produce educational content.
 Establish them as the expert.

 Meme: This is a humorous image usually with funny text.
 People love these.
-Create your own with the app, Word Swag.

 The Template for the Facebook Jab Strategy

 Following is a suggested template.
 This is not set in stone.
 We find certain post are more engaging for different types of businesses for different days.
 The one constant though is the frequency of Educational Content.
 Aim to post 2 – 3 pieces of Educational Content each week.